loda-lang/loda-programs/programs/oeis/list6.md

 * [A325282](http://oeis.org/A325282) ([L12 program](325/A325282.asm)): Maximum adjusted frequency depth among integer partitions of n.
 * [A325299](http://oeis.org/A325299) ([L03 program](325/A325299.asm)): a(n) = 9 * sigma(n).
 * [A325313](http://oeis.org/A325313) ([L09 program](325/A325313.asm)): a(n) = A048250(n) - n, where A048250(n) is the sum of squarefree divisors of n.
+* [A325334](http://oeis.org/A325334) ([L07 program](325/A325334.asm)): Number of integer partitions of n with adjusted frequency depth 3 whose parts cover an initial interval of positive integers.
 * [A325401](http://oeis.org/A325401) ([L07 program](325/A325401.asm)): minflip(n) = min(n, r(n)) where r(n) is the binary reverse of n.
 * [A325402](http://oeis.org/A325402) ([L08 program](325/A325402.asm)): maxflip(n) = max(n, r(n)) where r(n) is the binary reverse of n.
 * [A325413](http://oeis.org/A325413) ([L12 program](325/A325413.asm)): Largest sum of the omega-sequence of an integer partition of n.